cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.7.1 (2020-09-09) =
+* Changed product ids order in the Google product review XML feeds.
+* Tested for WooCommerce 4.5

+= 8.7.0 (2020-09-04) =
+* Product variations for Yandex feed where missing the categoryID values in the feed.
+This bug has been fixed.

+= 8.6.9 (2020-09-03) =
+* Renamed the Google Local Products Inventory feed Itemid column to id.

+= 8.6.8 (2020-09-03) =
+* Google changed the field order of their Google Local Products Inventory feed requirements.
+We changed the template to reflect this change.

+= 8.6.7 (2020-08-30) =
+* Google doesn't allow identical reviews for product variations.
+When disabling adding the variations to the feed it therefor now adds the parent variable product review.

+= 8.6.6 (2020-08-30) =
+* When the description and short description are over 5000 characters they will be truncated so they do not exceed the 5000 charachters as this is a Google Shopping limitation.

+= 8.6.5 (2020-08-29) =
+* Minor change to how CSV feeds are being generated, also partly rollback of changes made in version 8.5.6

+= 8.6.4 (2020-08-28) =
+* Some update_option functions took four arguments whereas it takes only three.
+This has been fixed now (Thanks @Sudhir)

+= 8.6.3 (2020-08-28) =
+* Product ID's for WCML are being returned as null, take this into account for functions.

+= 8.6.2 (2020-08-21) =
+* Added some fields to the Trovaprezzi template

+= 8.6.1 (2020-08-20) =
+* jQuery ready event is deprecated so changes the JS files that still used it.

+= 8.6.0 (2020-08-13) =
+* Usage of shortcodes in the unfiltered description attributes is now allowed

+= 8.5.9 (2020-08-12) =
+* Compatibility check for Wordpress 5.5

 = 8.5.8 (2020-08-08) =
 * Added the Heureka Slovakia template